-For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.

-The B oard of Directors recommends that you vot e

-FOR t he following:

-[] [] []

-1. Election of Directors

-Nominees

-01 Amb.
-Jorge Montaño

-The Board of Directors recommends you vote FOR the fo ollowing proposa al(s): For Against Abstain

-2. Ratification of the selection of Hein & Asso the Company for the year ending December e Independent reg gistered public c accounting firm of [] [] []

-3. Re-approve the performance goals of the First Cash Financial Services, Inc. Executive Performance Incentive Plan. [] [] []

-4. Other Matters: In their discretion, the proxies are authorize properly come before the meeting including - ch other busines s as may

-Dated:

-(Si j gnature)

-(Si gnature if jointly held)
+The Board of Directors recommends that you vote FOR the following: All All Except individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+1. Election of Director(s) Nominee(s): [] [] [] 01 Mr. Rick L. W /essel The Board of Directors recommends you vote FOR proposal (s) 2 an d 3 Ratification of the selection of Hein & Associates LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2012.
+For [] Against [] Abstain [] 3.
+Approve, by non-binding vote, the compensation of named executive officers as described in the proxy statement. [] [] [] TE: Other Matters: In their discretion, the uding adjournment. proxies are aut horized to vote upo on such other business as may properly come before th e meeting Dat ed: (Signatu re) (Signature if jointly held) (s) hereon.
+When signing as attorney, a .
+Joint owners should each sign persona